sieve-project/sieve/parallel_testing/README.md

 ### How to run
 1. Finish the learning mode and generate all the test configs on a master node(could be any worker node)
-2. Create a file called `hosts` under this test_script directory and list all the node's address.
+2. Create a file called `hosts` under this parallel_testing directory and list all the node's address.
 Except for this master node, write `:` to indicate that this is a local node.
 An example of a `hosts` file with the vm1.com being the master:
     ```
     :
     ubuntu@vm2.com
     ubuntu@vm3.com
     ```
-3. On this master node's test_script directory, run:
+3. On this master node's parallel_testing directory, run:
     `bash runtest.sh`
     If you want to pull from your own docker repo, modify the first step in the runtest.sh to add `-d ${DOCKERREPO}` to the python command.